pagkly/Zed/Investopedia4/How to Use the Winsorized Mean.md

 ## What Does the Winsorized Mean Tell You?

 The winsorized mean is less sensitive to outliers because it can replace them with less extreme values.
 That is, it is less susceptible to outlines versus the [[mean]](https://www.investopedia.com/terms/m/mean.asp).
-However, if a distribution has fat tails, the effect of removing the highest and lowest values in the distribution will have little influence because of the high number of variability in the [[distribution]](https://www.investopedia.com/terms/d/distribution.asp) figures.
+However, if a distribution has fat tails, the effect of removing the highest and lowest values in the distribution [[Will|will]] have little influence because of the high number of variability in the [[distribution]](https://www.investopedia.com/terms/d/distribution.asp) figures.

 ### Key Takeaways